-A first-time filmmaker tells the story of former enemies who forged a bond playing amputee soccer in war-torn Liberia.
+A filmmaker tells the story of former foes who bonded playing amputee soccer in Liberia.

 I sat on a makeshift wooden bench on the sidelines of the soccer field, my camera bag slung over my shoulder.
 Player number 14–his red-and-white Liberia jersey bright in the sunlight–kicked the ball to a teammate across the stretch of sand they used as a field.

 It was like any other soccer game, except the players on this field were all amputees.

 Men on crutches shooting goals.
 Goalies blocking shots with one arm.
 I’d flown to Liberia to make a documentary about the Lone Stars, Liberia’s amputee soccer team.
 My first attempt at a feature-length film.
 I’d quit my job to do this project.

 But after three days of sitting on the edge of the field, I wondered if I’d made a huge mistake.
 No one on the team seemed interested in talking.
 They paid zero attention to me or to Evan, my friend and collaborator.
 We might as well have been invisible.

 “Maybe they’re just focused on the game,” Evan suggested.
 So we waited for a pause in the action, then tried to break the ice.
 We explained how we’d read about the Lone Stars, how we wanted to show the world what they do.
 “Your story is inspiring,” I said.